Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
-= 1.3.9 =
+* Changed: Show editor for new posts in the lower area = 1.3.9 =
 * Fixed: Dont show error to logged-out users when the guest-posting functionality is disabled
 * Fixed: Display issues with some themes